apache/cordova-android/README.md

 Install
 -------

-On OS X add PhoneGap/Android to your PATH variable like so:
+On any POSIX machine add PhoneGap/Android to your PATH variable like so:

     export PATH=$PATH:~/phonegap-android/bin